ryqndev/learn-ryqn-dev/src/content/tutorial/duci-intern-starter-tasks/adding-your-profile/README.md

 When you open up the file, you should see a well-formed JSON object in the form of an array.
 This is the list of intern board members.
 Add yourself to the very end of it while following the syntax from the other members above.

 One thing to note though, make sure you're following all the JSON specifications (like no trailing comma on the last item) otherwise it will completely crash.

+### Verify your changes

-Once you're done, check your dev server again [localhost:3000](http://localhost:3000) and navigate to the `/about` section to verify visually that you've updated the
+Once you're done, check your dev server again [localhost:3000](http://localhost:3000) and navigate to the `/about` section to verify visually that your profile is up there.

+When we write code, it's important to test well and test often - it costs nothing to run our code so do it everytime you make changes.

+### Submit a PR

+Once you've written in your changes and verify that everything is running fine, it's time to merge our code to the main code base.

+Currently, your code changes only exist on your local computer and don't actually affect the hosted website.
+What we need to do now is go through the review process of merging our code with `main`.

+Go ahead and follow this article on how to submit a proper PR.

+### Make changes

+After you make your PR, various reviewers will read through your code and either say it's all good, or request changes.
+If changes get requested, you're responsible for following through on the comments and making the changes until you get approval from a reviewer.
+Then, you can merge and delete the branch.

+## Deploying the code

+Once your changes are merged to the `main` branch of the codebase, we can build the code and deploy it onto the hosting servers.
+You can do this by running `npm run deploy` in the terminal.